RedParaCoder/TF2Lua/README.md

 |___________________________________________________________________
 ```

-- Obduscated because I'm a meanie!
+- Minified for lower file size and because I use bad language in my code!

 ## Other
 - Chat example